Cloud-SPAN/nerc-metagenomics02-command-line/_episodes/02-working-with-file.md

 You can delete or remove files with the `rm` command:

 ~~~
-$ rm SRR098026-backup.fastq
+$ rm ERR4998592_1_backup.fastq
 ~~~
 {: .bash}

 **Important**: The `rm` command permanently removes the file.
 Be careful with this command.
-It doesn't just nicely put the files in the Trash.
+It doesn't just nicely put the files in the recycling.
 They're really gone.

 By default, `rm` will not delete directories.
 You can tell `rm` to delete a directory using the `-r` (recursive) option.
-Let's delete the backup directory we just made.
+Let's delete the backup directory we just made:

-Enter the following command:

 ~~~
 $ cd ..